MyBord/mybord-client/docs/architecture.md

   * Atomic components.
 * **components/molecules/:**
   * Molecular components.
+* **components/neutrons/:**
+  * Neutrons are sub-component level items that provide visual information and visual tooling to our components, such as animations, styles, and even icons.
+While icons themselves can be used at the component level, they often are used as additional visual cues for even atomic level components, such as an icon in a button or an icon in our dropdown component, so we have placed icons here.
 * **landing/:**
   * The source code for what users see and interact with when they are not logged in.
 For further details, see the [landing folder outline](#g-landing-folder).